kdeganos/YouTubePlaylists/README.md

 # Android Playlists

-#### _App to allow collaborative YouTube playlists, 07/01/2016_
+#### _App to allow collaborative YouTube playlists, 07/08/2016_

 ## Description
 This app takes a user inputted name and displays it on a new activity as a simulated user login.
-It then accepts a user inputted search string and takes the user to a new activity with hardcoded, simulated search results.
+It then accepts a user inputted search string and takes the user to search results displayed with a RecyclerView.

 ## Prerequisites